 As one of the twelve original signatories, Australia attaches particular significance to the 1959 Antarctic Treaty, which serves important Australian scientific, environmental and security interests.
 Australia hosted the first Antarctic Treaty Consultative Meeting in Canberra in 1961.
-Such meetings are held about every two years in one of the Consultative Party States, and in 1983 Australia will be host to the twelfth meeting.
+Such meetings are held about every two years in one of the Consultative Party States, and in 1983 Australia was host to the twelfth meeting.
+India and Brazil are expected to be admitted as Consultative Parties at the twelfth meeting.

 In 1980, at a conference in Canberra, a Convention for the Conservation of Antarctic Marine Living Resources was concluded.
 The first meetings of the Commission and the Scientific Committee established by the Convention were held in Hobart in May-June 1982.
-The headquarters of the Commission began operating in Hobart in August.
-Australia will also participate in meetings, the first of which was held in Wellington, New Zealand, in June 1982, to negotiate a regime to regulate exploration for and exploitation of Antarctic minerals.
+The second meetings were held in Hobart 28 August to 9 September 1983.
+The headquarters of the Commission began operating in Hobart in August 1982.
+An interim headquarters agreement for the Commission, the first international organisation to be established in Australia, was signed in Canberra on 15 August.
+Australia has also participated in a series of Special Consultative Meetings to negotiate a regime to regulate the exploration and exploitation of Antarctic animals.
+Three sessions have been held so far, and two sessions are scheduled for the first half of 1984.